AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 ### Validate the data

-There are a few places to confirm the data landed.
-In the dataset and in Real-time Customer Profile.
+There are a few ways to confirm the data landed.

+#### Validate in the Platform UI

 To confirm the data landed in the dataset: